FuelLabs/fuels-ts/.changeset/perfect-kangaroos-punch.md

 "create-fuels": patch
 ---

-build(deps): bump the deps-patch group across 1 directory with 10 updates
+build(deps): bump the deps-patch group with 10 updates